Secure Summation via Subset Sums: A New Primitive for Privacy-Preserving Distributed Machine Learning: Proposed Solution: Secure Summation via Subset Sums (S5)

 \subsection{Preprocessing}

-For our solution we need to represent the entries of the gradient vectors as elements from the group \(\Z_{2^m}\), \ie, the integers modulo \(2^m\) for an integer \(m\).
-Here, \(2^m\) is an upper bound on the entries of the global gradient \(g^t\), derived from an upper bound \(2^{\tilde{m}}\) on the entries of the local gradients and the number \(N\) of users: \(m=\lceil\log(N)\,\tilde{m}\rceil\).
-The clients can transform their real\hyp valued gradient vectors to elements from \(\Z_{2^m}\) in a preprocessing step that we detail in \Appref{sec:preprocessing}.
+For our solution we need to represent the entries of the summands \(s_i\) as elements from the group \(\Z_{2^m}\), \ie, the integers modulo \(2^m\) for an integer \(m\).
+Here, \(2^m\) is an upper bound on the entries of the sum \(s\), derived from an upper bound \(2^{\tilde{m}}\) on the entries of the summands \(s_i\) and the number \(N\) of users: \(m=\lceil\log(N)\rceil + \tilde{m}\), since when summing \(N\) values, at most \(\lceil\log(N)\rceil\) additional carry bits are needed.
+If the summands \(s_i\) are real\hyp valued, the clients can transform them to elements from \(\Z_{2^m}\) in a preprocessing step that we detail in the \Appref{sec:app_preprocessing}.